AdamOnLinux/hardlinker/README.md

 2. What if I edit a photo and reupload? **The newly uploaded photo would be unique and not a duplicate.**

-3. Can I remove the "original file" and not break the hardlink files? **Yes, saying the original file is just an easier way to explain.
-It actually links to an inode on the disk where the data is stored for the photo.**
+3. Can I remove the "original file" or remove hard link files and not break things? **Yes, the "original file" is just an easier way to explain.
+It actually links to data on the disk where the photo is stored, not a file.**

-4. Can I run this multiple times? **Yes, Script will find all duplicates and hardlink to original file every time it runs.**
+4. Can I run this multiple times? **Yes, the script will find all duplicates and hardlink to original file every time it runs.**

-5. Is there any limits or things you would do differently with update? **I would use inotify utility to run a script on any new file or modifcation.
-That way we would have no duplicates in real time.**
+5. Anything you would do differently? **I would use the linux inotify utility to run a script when any new file or modifcation is detected.
+That would remove duplicates in real time.**